#285 Piccadilly Mall

 Friday, March 6

 Build LEGO creations around a theme.
 Registration is required, and starts 3 weeks before the program date.
 To register, drop by the Information Desk, phone 250-832-6161 or email firstname.lastname@example.org

 Tuesday, March 24 Pirates

 Pictures from past programs and Summer Reading Club events can be found at our Salmon Arm Kids in the Library blog at http://salibrarykids.wordpress.com.
 Teens can access our Library Services 4 SA Teens blog at http://salibrary4teens.wordpress.com.
 Our new Youth Services Librarian, Ardie, will be regularly updating this blog with news about children's programs and special events.
 We welcome your comments and suggestions!

 Salmon Arm's Friends of the Library group was formed in 1998.
-The Friends support the library through advocacy and fundraising.
-The group organizes two book sales a year, in January and June.
+The Friends support the library through advocacy and fundraising, such as organizing two book sales a year, in January and June.
 Book sale proceeds help sponsor library programs such as author visits and special children's programs and contests.
-The Friends have donated several furnishings for the library,including our lounge chairs and the loveseat for the children's area.
-Friends also volunteer with the library's HomeBound delivery program.
+The Friends have donated several furnishings for the library,including our lounge chairs and the loveseat in the children's area.
+Friends also volunteer with the library's Homebound delivery program.
 Meetings are held 5 times a year on the third Monday of January, April, June, September and November.

-The Friends are actively looking for new members who would like to support the Salmon Arm and South Shuswap ORL Branches. you love the library,have time to help, contact Sherry at firstname.lastname@example.org for more information.
+The Friends are actively looking for new members who would like to support the Salmon Arm and South Shuswap ORL Branches.
+If you love the library, and have time to help, contact Sherry at email@example.com for more information.